Adrian K. Lund is president of the Insurance Institute for Highway Safety and the Highway Loss Data Institute.

 Chief Administrative Officer and Senior Vice President, Vehicle Research

-Joseph Nolan is chief administrative officer and senior vice president for vehicle research at the Insurance Institute for Highway Safety, where he has been employed since 1992.
+Joseph Nolan is chief administrative officer and senior vice president for vehicle research at the Insurance Institute for Highway Safety, where he has worked since 1992.
 His responsibilities include planning and oversight of the Institute's vehicle research and ratings.
-He also is responsible for coordinating IT and operations at both the Vehicle Research Center located north of Charlottesville, Va., and the Institute's Arlington office.
+He also is responsible for coordinating IT and operations at both the Vehicle Research Center, located north of Charlottesville, Va., and the Institute's Arlington office.
 Mr. Nolan was instrumental in coordinating the research center's $30 million expansion.

 Mr. Nolan is author of numerous research papers published by the Society of Automotive Engineers and in scientific journals.
-He is an expert on vehicle compatibility in crashes, occupant protection in side impacts, low-speed damageability and accident reconstruction.
-He is chairman of an international panel organized by the Research Council for Automobile Repairs to address damageability and repairability issues.
+He is an expert on vehicle compatibility in crashes, occupant protection in front and side impacts, low-speed damageability, and accident investigation and reconstruction.
+He trained with BMW in Munich in both car and motorcycle crash investigation.

-Mr. Nolan's master's degree is from the University of Virginia.
-He previously earned a bachelor's degree from North Carolina State University.
+Mr. Nolan's received a master's degree in mechanical engineering from the University of Virginia.
+He previously earned a bachelor's degree in electrical engineering from North Carolina State University.

 Executive Vice President and Chief Research Officer